By: Catherine Conlan

 Change starts at the top, so make the case to department and organizational leaders about the importance of a more supportive work culture.
 Enlist respected nurses who might be willing to share their stories about what they’ve experienced in the workplace.

-Leaders must communicate, model and enforce desired behaviors, says Addam Marcotte, vice president of organization development for San Diego-based FMG Leading, a consulting company.
+Leaders must communicate, model and enforce desired behaviors, says Addam Marcotte, vice president of organization development for San Diego-based FMG Leading, a human capital strategy advisory company.
 That includes everyone from the chief medical officer to physicians to charge nurses, Marcotte says.
 “People must see that those with supportive behavior are the ones who get promoted, and those who poison the well get let go,” he says.

 Create and Communicate Policies